Network

 Command

-Cover permissions, clipboard, storage, network, device, and security APIs to identify unsupported and partial states quickly.
+Cover permissions, clipboard, storage, network, security, and device capabilities to identify unsupported, partial, and unknown states.

-Reuse results in QA reports, release gates, incident tickets, and long-term compatibility baselines.
+Reuse output in QA reports, release checklists, issue tracking, customer acceptance, and long-term compatibility baselines.

 How to use

-Prioritize Unsupported and Partial items by business impact on login, payment, upload, playback, and core conversion flows.
+Prioritize unsupported and partial items by their impact on login, payment, upload, playback, sharing, and other critical flows.

-Use MDN version references to decide when to apply polyfills, fallback implementations, or feature flags.
+Use version references to decide whether you need compatibility code, fallback paths, server-side handling, or feature flags.

-Re-test on real devices and realistic networks to confirm permission, HTTPS, COOP/COEP, and hardware constraints.
+Re-test on real devices and realistic networks to confirm permission, secure-context, response-header, and hardware constraints.

 Document and track results in release checklists and regression suites for repeatable compatibility governance.

-• Real-time browser capability detection in the current runtime context
+• Real-time browser capability detection in the current page context, not a static guess.

-• Permission and secure-context diagnostics for geolocation, clipboard, notifications, and isolation-sensitive APIs
+• Permission and secure-context checks for location, clipboard, notifications, secure contexts, and cross-origin isolation.

-• Media and graphics checks for WebGL/WebGPU, WebRTC, recording, codecs, and Picture-in-Picture
+• Media and graphics checks for rendering, realtime communication, recording, codecs, picture-in-picture, and screen capture.

-• Copyable structured output for QA evidence, release reviews, and incident analysis
+• Copyable output for collaboration, defect tracking, release review, and audit history.

 Useful when release risk, browser identity, runtime capability, and user-reported failures need to be compared side by side.